Forecast: 'Ralph,' 'Flight' Kick Off Holiday Season This Weekend

 The Man with the Iron Fists is also getting a light release in to just 1,868 locations, though it's going to open much lower than Flight.
 The movie is a niche product, and will mostly appeal to older males and ethnic moviegoers; unfortunately, that's the same crowd that's going to be digging Argo and Flight this weekend.
 Universal is expecting between $7 and $10 million this weekend, though it wouldn't be shocking if RZA's passion project winds up slightly below that.

-Bar for Success Based on comparable early-November animated titles, Wreck-It Ralph needs at least $35 million to get a pass.
+Based on comparable early-November animated titles, Wreck-It Ralph needs at least $35 million to get a pass.
 Flight isn't going out in enough theaters to match Denzel's typical $20 million debut, but $15 million should still be very doable.
 The Man with the Iron Fists is from a major distributor and co-stars Russell Crowe, so $10 million really is the bare minimum.